WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps.md

 WALLETCONNECT_PROJECT_ID=YOUR_PROJECT_ID
 ```

-Next, update your code to include the `walletConnectProjectId` in `createClient`:
+Next, update your code by including the `walletConnectProjectId` inside the config object for `getDefaultClient`:

 ```typescript
 ...